BFCdevelopment/bfc-drupal-donate/README.md

 * within that fieldset, a field called "cvc"
 * within that fieldset, a field called "expiration month"
 * within that fieldset, a field called "expiration year"
+* a HIDDEN FIELD called "stripe token" that's visible (changeable by javascript)
+* a MARKUP field called "error markup"

+4. Edit the rule you imported by:
+* setting it to fire on the appropriate form
+* updating to the correct API Key (by default it's BFC's)

+5. Edit the javascript file (bfc_drupal_donate.js) in the module by:
+* setting the correct API key (by default it's BFC's)
+* setting it to fire on the appropriate form by replacing the Webform ID on lines 5 and 19.

+6. Edit the module file (bfc_drupal_donate.module) by:
+* setting it to fire on the appropriate form by replacing the Webform ID on line 9